FedLine Web® Hardware and Software Requirements

 - Microsoft® Windows® 10 is strongly recommended.
 Support is also provided for Windows 8.1.

-- Microsoft Internet Explorer® 11 is required for accessing FedLine Web.
-Other browsers (e.g., Microsoft Edge, Google ChromeTM, Mozilla® Firefox®) and other versions of Internet Explorer are not supported for use with FedLine Web.
+- Microsoft Edge® and Google ChromeTM are supported for accessing FedLine Web.
+Other browsers (e.g., Internet Explorer®, Mozilla® Firefox®, Safari, Opera) are not supported for use with FedLine Web.

 - Subscribers who are issued FedLine® security tokens must have the latest version of the Federal Reserve Bank-supplied FedLine security token client software installed.
 More information on FedLine security tokens can be found in our FedLine Security Token FAQs.